starvagrant/toh/toh.markdown/a_needle_in_istanbul.md

 Quotes and Images:
 "Physics was on fire, an emergence of a whole new world view."
 "I changed course.
 You don't think it took time?"
 "I want to solve the riddle.
-I don't think following the flash [of inspiration] is surrending control of your life."
+I don't think following the flash [of inspiration] is surrendering control of your life."
 Two competing scientific paradigms.
 How do I live when everything I know can be falsified?
 How should I live when everything I know can be falsified.
 -->